Steelstone3/Up-To-Speed/technical/future_of_ai_in_development.md

 This is not the case with some UI frameworks where changes in the graphical interface can be reflected back in the IDE and vice versa.
 This is a model proposed and one I think would need to be adopted if we were to go down the path I suggested above.
 Whilst an integrated assistant keeps the status quo of access to the high level language the program is being written in, the prompted AI "compiler" should allow developers access to the internal code being generated and in turn this should update the behavioral prompts for the features, deployment, dependencies/ technologies and so on.

 To not use a model like the one suggested I think risks having "AI compilers" in a "build your own website" box separate from "real development" which is to say a limited tool separate from the core craft of software development.
+Or in the shortest words possible a fad.

 ## As Testers